Internet Speed Test Canada

 1. WiFi Issues (Most Common)

-• Interference: Neighbors’ WiFi, microwaves, baby monitors, thick walls
+• Interference: Neighbor WiFi networks, microwaves, baby monitors, and thick walls all degrade signal

-• Too many devices: 20+ devices on WiFi slows everyone down
+• Too many devices: 20+ devices competing for WiFi bandwidth slows everyone down

-Solution: Test on Ethernet first to rule out WiFi.
-If Ethernet is fast but WiFi is slow, upgrade your router or use WiFi extenders.
-Learn more: WiFi optimization tips
+Solution: Test on Ethernet first to confirm your connection is fast.
+If Ethernet is fast but WiFi is slow, the problem is your router.
+Upgrade to a WiFi 6 router or use a mesh system for larger homes.
+See our WiFi 6 guide for recommendations.

 2. Peak Hour Congestion

-Solution: Run speed tests at different times.
-If speeds drop 50%+ at night, consider switching to fibre internet.
+Solution: Run speed tests at different times of day.
+If speeds drop significantly in the evening, consider switching to fibre internet (Bell Fibe, Telus PureFibre, SaskTel infiNET) which does not have this congestion issue.

 3. Outdated Equipment

 Solution: Check if your modem supports your speed tier.
-Contact ISP for upgrade or buy your own.
+Contact your ISP for a free upgrade or buy your own compatible modem to avoid rental fees.
+For routers, anything older than 5 years should be replaced.

 4. Background Apps Using Bandwidth

-Solution: Check Task Manager (Windows) or Activity Monitor (Mac) for bandwidth hogs.
-Pause updates during work hours.
+Solution: Check Task Manager (Windows) or Activity Monitor (Mac) to see what is using bandwidth.
+Pause automatic backups during work hours.
+Schedule system updates for off-peak times.

 5. ISP Throttling or Line Issues

-Solution: If speeds are consistently 50%+ below advertised, contact your ISP.
-Document speed tests and request a technician visit or billing credit.
+Solution: If speeds are consistently 50%+ below advertised (on Ethernet, at multiple times of day), contact your ISP.
+Document your speed test results.
+Request a technician visit or ask for a billing credit while the issue is resolved.

 How to Improve Your Internet Speed